Gh0st1nTh3SSH/bsGhost/README.md

 > Remember to change default passwords, included the LVM disk encryption password.

 > To use the htbExplorer tool you need set up the HackTheBox API key from the old interface.
+> Config file can be located in: ~/Workspace/HackTheBox/.htbExplorer

 ## Specifications
 <details>